19 Attention-Grabbing WordPress Parallax Themes and Plugins (2022)

 Parallax scrolling is an eye-catching feature used in WordPress where background images throughout a web page move a bit slower than foreground images, creating the look of depth on a two-dimensional website.

 Luckily, to get this implemented on your site, there are some top-notch parallax WordPress themes and plugins that you can incorporate today!

 What’s so awesome about them?
 Well, a great parallax theme can make your WordPress site more interactive, attention-grabbing, and increase better user retention.
 If you don’t have a parallax WordPress site, there are many reasons why you should!

-We’ll be taking a moving, in-depth (get it?) look at some top-ranked, quality themes and plugins for 2021.
+We’ll be taking a moving, in-depth look (get it?) at some top-ranked, quality themes and plugins for 2022.

 So, let’s go on a parallaxing journey and see what options are in store for your WordPress site!